jrrohrer/yarn-stasher-rails/NOTES.md

         - or I could just link back to the individual yarn show pages?
 Or just display this data on the project's show page?
       - nest comments under projects?
         - would give me routes for commenting, since comments can't exist without being owned by both a project and a user:
           - '/projects/:id/comments (all comments for a project)
           - '/projects/:id/comments/new (create a new comment for a project)
           - '/projects/:id/comments/:id (view an individual comment)
           - '/projects/:id/comments/edit (edit an existing comment)

   5/25
     - sorted out comments#create controller action
     - comments#show controller action and view
     - comments#index controller action and view (shows all comments for a particular project...might not keep this.
 I kind of want all the comments for a project to show up on the project show page)
     - added a link to projects#show page to view individual comments
     - thinking of adding a feature where only part of a long comment is visible on the project#show page
     - also only showing the 5 latest comments, then linking to comments#index if someone wants to see all of the comments on a project.

   5/26
     - added form and controller actions for editing a comment
     - added delete controller action & view link for comments
     - added delete controller action & view link for projects (if a project is deleted, all associated comments are also removed from the DB)
     - added delete controller action & view link for yarns

   5/28
     - added an error partial to render in the new/edit views for all classes
+    - updated new yarn form to also create a new project
+    - made the creation of a project when making a new yarn optional
+    - added the option to associate an existing yarn to an existion project in the yarn edit form

 Next time:
   - Users#show should be the user's profile page?